grd349/PBjam/Examples/example-githubworkflow.rst

    $ git clone https://github.com/yourusername/PBjam.git

-2. Now you can write/edit the code as you wish, with all the wonderful docstrings and unit tests (naturally!).
+2. Now you can edit the code as you wish, with all the wonderful docstrings and unit tests (naturally!).

 3. To see what files have been changed during your work, while in the PBjam directory, you can type